deendevelopers/team-2-deafblind-2021/README.md

 - Custom recipe adding to firebase - to build own database of recipes

-## In Process

 - Recipe searching using spoonacular API (In Process)

-- Step-by-step instructions and progress bar
+- Step-by-step instructions

-- Convert to PWA
+- Progressive Web App (PWA)

 ## Improvements/Future Work

 - Adding Reviews to recipes

-- Communication between users via chap regarding recipes
+- Communication between users via chat regarding recipes

 - Adding recipes and/or voice recording of step by step instructions